 That title is quite a mouthful, isn't it?
 And doesn't it over-reach by suggesting that empowering entrepreneurs is a solution to poverty?
 Consider systemic racism in North America, conflict in Israel-Palestine, famine in South Sudan, violence in Congo, and other ills at home and around the world.
 The causes of poverty are so many and … Continue reading Empowering Entrepreneurs and Creating Enduring Livelihoods as Solutions to Poverty

-This Labour Day weekend, I've been thinking about work and prayer, so today I offer this round-up of prayer resources related to work, justice, unemployment, and job loss.
-As in my earlier articles on How to Pray When You Can't Find the Words, in each case below, I've included a short excerpt with a link … Continue reading How to Pray About Work When You Can’t Find the Words
+last updated September 5, 2021 This Labour Day weekend, I've been thinking about work and prayer, so today I offer this round-up of prayer resources related to work, justice, unemployment, and job loss.
+As in my earlier articles on How to Pray When You Can't Find the Words, in each case below, I've included a … Continue reading How to Pray About Work When You Can’t Find the Words

 Several weeks ago I received an email from the managing editor of Canadian Mennonite seeking permission to print one of my church employment articles as a sidebar for a feature story.
 You'll find their feature story here: When your services are no longer required which explores "how corporate personnel strategies have crept into the church, and why … Continue reading In the Aftermath of Painful Job Loss